Government of Spain: mandatory formalities for foreigners.

 Registration at the Immigration Office in Granada:

-Citizens of a member state of the European Union, or a country belonging to the Schengen area who are going to reside in the territory of the Spanish State for a period of more than 90 days, must register in the Central Register of Foreigners.
-This Office will issue them a certificate of registration as an EU citizen showing their NIE: Número de Identificación de Extranjero (Foreigner's Identification Number).
-This certificate will allow them to prove their right of residence in Spanish territory.
+If you are a citizen of a member state of the European Union or of a country belonging to the Schengen Area and you are going to reside in Spain for a period of more than 3 months, you must register at the Immigration Office (Oficina de Extranjería) in the Central Register of Foreign Nationals.
+This office will issue a certificate of registration as an EU citizen, which will state your name, nationality and address, date of registration and your Foreign National Identification Number /Número de Identidad de Extranjero (NIE) which will allow you to prove your right of residence in Spanish territory.

 Documentation required for registration:

-Warning: in general, copies of the documents must be provided and the originals must be shown at the time of application.
+Please note: As a general rule, copies of the documents must be provided and the originals must be shown when submitting the application.

-• Valid passport or identity card.
-In caseof expiry, you must provide a copy of the passport or ID and the renewal application.
+• Valid passport or national identity document.
+If your passport or ID has expired, you must provide a copy of the passport or ID and the renewal application.

-• OFFICIAL ERASMUS STUDENT CREDENTIAL (issued by the UGR or by your home university).
+• OFFICIAL ERASMUS STUDENT CREDENTIALS (issued by the UGR or by your home university).

-• Photocopy of the European Health Insurance Card or the medical insurance you have.
+• Photocopy of your European Health Insurance Card, or any other health insurance policy you have.

 • Proof of payment of the fee.